fleschutz/PowerShell/Docs/remind-me.md

 ## remind-me.ps1 - Creates a scheduled task that will display a popup message

-This script creates a scheduled task that will display a popup message.
+This PowerShell script creates a scheduled task that will display a popup message.

 ## Parameters
 ```powershell